isabella0428/JOS/labs/lab1/ReadMe.md

 ```

+##### Answer

-A: In BIOS, the BIOS initializes hardwares and set up interrupt descriptor table.
+ In BIOS, the BIOS initializes hardwares and set up interrupt descriptor table.